Frequently Asked Questions

-Whatever you are struggling with, you don’t have to deal with it alone, and asking for help from a professional psychologist may be the kindest and most courageous gift you can give yourself.
-The skilled and sympathetic help of a psychologist may provide the life skill or change in perspective that will lead you to the life you desire.
+Whatever you are struggling with, you don’t have to deal with it alone, and asking for help from professionals may be the kindest and most courageous gift you can give yourself.
+The skilled and sympathetic help of a therapist may provide the life skill or change in perspective that will lead you to the life you desire.

-We at Angus Munro Psychology in Sydney will walk alongside you with support and guidance to a better life.
+We at Angus Munro Psychology will walk alongside you with support and guidance to a better life.

 Expertise includes educational background and experience: General psychologists must have, in addition to a university degree, two years of supervised experience.
 Clinical Psychologists, on the other hand, are specialists who have received in-depth training in treating complex psychological issues, and have received a Master’s Degree and/or Doctoral Degree in addition to an Honours Degree in Psychology.

-A good psychologist or clinical psychologist should be continually developing their skills and staying current on new developments in evidence based treatments.
+A good psychologist should be continually developing their skills and staying current on new developments in evidence based treatments.

-Appointments are usually scheduled based on your availability and psychologists can often adapt their hours to yours.
-At Angus Munro Psychology in Sydney, we do offer appointments beyond normal office hours.
+Appointments are usually scheduled based on your availability and counsellor can often adapt their hours to yours.
+At Angus Munro Psychology, we do offer appointments beyond normal office hours.

 Upon your initial consultation, you will work in conjunction with your therapist to create a psychological treatment plan that is tailored to your needs, in terms of methodology and time frame.
-Most clients have weekly sessions, and during each 50-minute treatment session, your therapist will gently guide you through a process of self-discovery and help you learn new ways of thinking about or approaching the issues that are confronting you.
+Most clients have weekly or fortnightly sessions initially, and during each 50-minute treatment session, your therapist will gently guide you through a process of self-discovery and help you learn new ways of thinking about or approaching the issues that are confronting you.